openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 In the general case where the function :math:`\vect{h}` is non linear with respect to the parameter :math:`\vect{\theta}`, then the resolution involves a non linear least squares optimization algorithm.
-Instead of directly minimizing the squared euclidian norm of the residuals, most implementations rely on the residual vector, which lead to an improved accuracy.
+Instead of directly minimizing the squared Euclidean norm of the residuals, most implementations rely on the residual vector, which lead to an improved accuracy.

-The difficulty in the nonlinear least squares is that, compared to the linear situation, the theory does not provide the distribution of :math:`\hat{\vect{\theta}}` anymore.
+One problem with non linear least squares is that, compared to the linear situation, the theory does not provide the distribution of :math:`\hat{\vect{\theta}}` anymore.
 There are two practical solutions to overcome this limitation.

 - bootstrap,